Particular/NServiceBus.AzureServiceBus/README.md

 * Add a new environment variable `AzureServiceBusTransport.ConnectionString` containing a connection string to your Azure Service Bus namespace
 * Add a new environment variable `AzureServiceBusTransport.Topology` with the value `ForwardingTopology` or `EndpointOrientedTopology`

 ## Running the Unit Tests

 * Add a new environment variable `AzureServiceBus.ConnectionString`containing a connection string to your Azure Service Bus namespace (could be same as for acceptance tests)
 * Add a new environment variable `AzureServiceBus.ConnectionString.Fallback` containing a connection string to your Azure Service Bus fallback namespace

+## Maintainers
+The following team is responsible for this repository: @Particular/azure-maintainers